 the filibuster in us history.

-The filibuster is a parliamentary procedure where someone, rather than use speaking time to contribute to a debate on some legislation before a vote, speaks interminably so that the debate never conclused and the legislative body runs out of time to get to a vote.
-This practice occurs when a legislature has limited time to vote on an issue but gives its members unlimited time to speak, and it is a powerful tool to shutter debate on specific issues or even drive the functioning of a body to a halt.
+The filibuster is a parliamentary procedure where someone, rather than use speaking time to contribute to a debate on some legislation before a vote, speaks interminably so that the debate never concludes and the legislative body runs out of time to get to a vote.
+This practice occurs in legislatures where bills expire when deadlines are not met and where legislators where members have unlimited time to speak, and it is a powerful tool to shutter debate on specific issues or even drive the functioning of a body to a halt.

-In the United States, there have been many famous filibusters over the years on serious political issues:
+In the United States, there have been many famous filibusters over the years over serious political issues:

-Like the filibusterers themselves, the filibuster itself is a polarizing tactic.
+Like the filibusterers themselves, the filibuster itself is very polarizing.
 Some consider it an embarrassment.
-Some go as far to call it the ‘Soul of the Senate.’
-Recently in the United States, it has been consistently abused to prevent bills from passing, so much so that lawmakers have even voiced the option to revise existing laws to severely limit the practice.
+Some [US Senators] go as far to call it the ‘Soul of the Senate.’
+Recently in the United States, it has been consistently abused to prevent bills from passing, so much so that lawmakers have even voiced the option to revise existing laws to curtail the practice.

 One interesting aspect of the filibuster is why it’s called a filibuster.
 The history is somewhat surprising.

 The word “filibuster” is original derived from a Dutch term for robber or privateer (vrijbuiter), later adopted by the Spanish (filibustero) during its colonial era.
 The Spanish used the word to describe freewheeling pirates and privateers who raided Spanish colonies and merchant ships.
 As piracy declined over the years, so did the usage of the word.
 This lasted until the 1850’s, when much of Latin America was in colonial revolt.
 Governments, colonial or otherwise, simply lacked the internal stability and power to maintain order within their borders.
-Suspension of law and order restored an environment that allowed pirates to flourish in the 16th century.
+Suspension of law and order restored an environment that allowed brigands to flourish much as pirates had during the 16th century.

-Some individuals, motivated by national and/or religious fervor, took it upon themselves to carry out what they believed to be the natural tendency of history - overthrow of Latin American governments in favor of Anglo-dominated colonial states.
+Some individuals, motivated by national and/or religious fervor, took it upon themselves to carry out what they believed to be the natural tendency of history - the overthrow of Latin American governments in favor of Anglo-dominated rule.
 Filibuster, a term that had originally been associated with simple pirates, entered the English language to identify these politically-motivated brigands who took arms against emerging indigenous governments.

-Of course, at this point, you may wonder what this has to do with parliamentary filibustering.
+Of course, at this point, one may wonder how this relates to parliamentary filibustering.

-The history is important because it establishes this - filibustering is an illegitimate attempt by an individual for political reasons to undermine and even usurp an existing government.
-This was noted within the United States, and in the 1850s, it was used to pejoratively describe people who abused Senate rules to monopolize time and prevent action on legislation.
+The history is important because it establishes this - filibustering referred to an illegitimate attempt by an individual for political reasons to undermine and even usurp an existing government.
+This was noted within the United States, and in the 1850s, the term was used to pejoratively describe people who abused Senate rules to monopolize time and prevent action on legislation.

-Essentially, the practice that is a legitimate debate tactic gets its name from an insult that its practitioners were undermining the country.
+Essentially, the practice that is now considered a legitimate debate tactic was originally used as an insult to claim that its practitioners were undermining the country.